mozilla/blok/docs/metrics.md

 ![](images/kpi-1.png)

-### Additional interesting questions
+### Immediate Questions

-* What are the most popular broken sites?
+* On what sites are users reporting the most breakage?
-  * How are they broken?
+  * How are those sites broken?
-    * How might we fix them?
-  * Is there an anti-blocker in the page?
 * Which trackers are most commonly involved with breakage?

+### Follow-up Questions

+* How might we fix sites that are reported as broken?
+* Is there an anti-blocker on broken sites?
-  * What tracking techniques are they using?
+* What tracking techniques are the most common trackers using?
 * How much time & bandwidth are users wasting with trackers?
 * How often are users prompted about blocking and don't reply?

 ## Data Collection